 top of page

 When it comes to writing, I’m a late bloomer.
 Very late, actually.
-For 25 years, I was happy as a visual artist.
-Then suddenly, twelve years years ago, the urge to write came knocking.
-I opened the door, foolish me, and ever since, I’ve been writing and writing with the only end in sight, dementia or the shroud.
+For twenty-five years, I was content as a visual artist.
+Then, twelve years ago, the urge to write came knocking.
+I opened the door, foolish me, and ever since, I’ve been drumming on my keyboard with the only end in sight, dementia or the shroud.

-Now my job is to addict you, the reader.
+Now my job is to hook you, the reader.

-So far, I’m the author of the Light at the End of the Trail—a two-part memoir documenting the peaks and valleys of my earthly existence—and four novels, Ends of the Earth, Kings Canyon, Stick People, and Harpies.
-Two other novels are in the hopper.
+So far, I’m the author of the Light at the End of the Trail—a two-part memoir documenting the peaks and valleys of my earthly existence—and six novels, Ends of the Earth, Kings Canyon, Stick People, Harpies, A Past Life, and Ties that Bind.
+Two more novels are in the hopper.

 None of this makes me much money but it doesn’t have to.
 I’m semi-retired, though I continue to teach part-time at Le Moyne College in Syracuse, NY.